 Revisions Submission Date has the meaning given in section 1.6 of this Access Arrangement.

-Schedule, for a Day, means a determination made prior to the Day by the Service Provider (acting reasonably, in accordance with the Transportation Agreement and having regard to nominations of (and appropriate Receipt Point and Delivery Point allocations between) all Users, the capacity of the Pipeline, rights and obligations under Transportation Agreements and Good Engineering and Operating Practice) of the Service Provider’s intended Schedules of receipt quantities and delivery quantities of Gas and quantities of Gas transported to the Brisbane hub on that Day under Transportation Agreements, as amended by the Service Provider for intra-day nominations (before or on the Day) or for operational reasons.
-Scheduled and Scheduling have a corresponding meaning.
+Schedule, for a Day, means a determination made prior to the Day (or, for any Intra-Day Nominations, made during the Day) by the Service Provider (acting reasonably, in accordance with the Transportation Agreement and having regard to nominations of (and appropriate Receipt Point and Delivery Point allocations between) all Users, the capacity of the Pipeline, rights and obligations under Transportation Agreements and Good Engineering and Operating Practice) of the Service Provider’s intended Schedules of receipt quantities and delivery quantities of Gas and quantities of Gas transported to the Brisbane hub on that Day under Transportation Agreements, as amended by the Service Provider for intra-day nominations (before or on the Day) or for operational reasons.
+Scheduled and Scheduling have corresponding meanings.

 Service means a service provided by Service Provider in relation to the Pipeline under a Transportation Agreement, including but not limited to the Reference Service.